osxmidi/LinVst/README.md

 Start up the linux DAW and point it to scan the folder containing the windows vst's.

-More detailed info is at https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide which includes updated Native/Access/Kontakt and Waves Central/Waves install details plus install details for other vsts.
+More detailed info is at https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide which includes possible performance details and install details for vsts.

 Make info is at https://github.com/osxmidi/LinVst/tree/master/Make-Guide